Production Reporting Reminders

 All prior year production and any production insureds wish to certify for the current crop year must be certified by the production reporting date (PRD).

-• Production reports should be uploaded through Web Upload/FileZilla.
+• Production reports should be uploaded through the Document Management system.

 • Deadline for keying agencies: 25 days

-• Production must be keyed, the APH must be marked complete and saved, the insured signature date must be keyed, and the production report must uploaded through Web Upload/FileZilla no later than 25 days after the PRD.
+• Production must be keyed, the APH must be marked complete and saved, the insured signature date must be keyed, and the production report must uploaded through the Document Management system no later than 25 days after the PRD.

 • Deadline for non-keying agencies: 10 days

-• Production reports must be uploaded through Web Upload/FileZilla, to be processed.
+• Production reports must be uploaded through the Document Management system to be processed.

 • If production is NOT submitted by the deadline, Late Reporting Reductions (LPRs) will apply.